How Efficient Are Propane Refrigerators?

 A propane fridge works using a series of chemical processes involving ammonia, hydrogen, and water.
 In short, these are:

-2. Ammonia and water are put into the generator, which seperate as ammonia becomes a gas.
+- Ammonia and water are put into the generator to then become a gas.

-5. Once the reaction is finished, the ammonia and hydrogen are seperator in an ‘absorber’.
+- Once the reaction is finished, the ammonia and hydrogen are separated in an ‘absorber’.
 The ammonia combines with water.

-6. The ammonia and water go back into the generator.
-The process starts again!
+- The ammonia and water go back into the generator, and the process starts again!

 See a more detailed description in our post covering the best propane fridges (near the bottom of the article).